-Holding Space for and Deep Listening to the Evolutionary Potential
+Holding Space for and Deep Listening to your Evolutionary Potential

 Life is a continuing stream of choices, where during the first half of our lives we try to maximise our desire for happiness, and during the second half of our lives, if we continue to evolve, we try to maximise our desire for meaning and fulfilment.
 Every human being has a set of forces within him to safety and defensiveness out of fear and a set of forces impels him forward toward wholeness of Self and uniqueness of Self.